ethmarks/ethmarks.github.io/content/blog/colourlesstransformer.md

 PaintTransformer was developed in [this paper](https://arxiv.org/abs/2108.03798) by a team of researchers.
 It was later [implemented in PyTorch](https://github.com/Huage001/PaintTransformer) by [Huage001](https://github.com/Huage001)

 I wanted to use PaintTransformer, but my makeshift solution of uploading files to a Colab runtime was too clunky to be used at scale.
 So I instead decided to build a custom interface.
-I named it ColourlessTransformer because I was going through a phase of naming everything eponymously after [my username](/blog/username).
+I named it ColourlessTransformer because I was going through a phase of naming everything eponymously after my old username, ColourlessSpearmint.

 ## Streamlit